Send, receive, and batch process messages in Azure Logic Apps

 Save your logic app.
 You've now created a batch receiver.

-If you're using Visual Studio, make sure you deploy your batch receiver logic app to Azure.
+If you're using Visual Studio, before you continue to the next section, make sure that you first deploy your batch receiver logic app to Azure.
 Otherwise, you can't select the batch receiver when you create the batch sender.

 Create batch sender